nock/nock/.github/ISSUE_TEMPLATE/04_thanks.md

 If you (or your company) are using Nock - please let us know.
 We'd love to hear from you!

 Nock is a community driven project, which means it's not maintained by a company.
-If you would like to help Nock - Any of the following is greatly appreciated.
+If you would like to help Nock - any of the following is greatly appreciated.

 - [ ] Give the repository a star ⭐️
 - [ ] Help out with issues